asafpelegcodes/docker_tutorial/README.md

 * The container starts, and some logs from the nginx service will output
 * There are a couple of problems with the first run:
     * There is no way to access the web server on the container from your browser
-    * Your container doesn't have a consistent name, container ids can always be used by names are easier to remember
+    * Your container doesn't have a consistent name, container ids can always be used but  names are easier to remember
-    * The container is running the foreground and command line has been taken
+    * The container is running in the foreground and command line has been taken
 * Stop the container by typing `ctrl+c`
-* Start the container in the background and bind your local port 8080 to it `docker run -d -p 8080:80 --name mysite mysite`
+* Start the container in the background, bind your local port 8080 to it, and give it a name `docker run -d -p 8080:80 --name mysite mysite`
     * `-d` starts the container as a background process
     * `-p 8080:80` binds your local port 8080 -> port 80 on the container
     * `--name mysite` names your running container with a user defined label